If you’re visiting Huntsville Alabama, the chances are good that a visit to the U.S. Space and Rocket Center is on your list of things to do.

 - La Quinta Huntsville – for those on a budget, this is a great option.
 It’s a 2-star property with pool, continental breakfast and free parking.
 It’s also pet friendly.
 This one can be found 2 miles from the U.S. Space and Rocket Center.

-- If you are seeking a room or apartment in Huntsville, Airbnb is a good option, you can check local listings here.
-If you haven’t used Airbnb before, you can sign up and get up to $30 off your first booking here.
+- If you are seeking a room or apartment in Huntsville, Vrbo is a good option, you can check local listings here.

 - If you’re travelling by RV, the U.S. Space and Rocket Center actually has its own RV Park with hookups and other facilities.
 Check prices and make a reservation here.